Outline of the regulations

 The limit of the sulphur content has been gradually strengthened in open sea area as shown in below figure.

-Also, the limit of the sulphur content has been gradually strengthened in Emission Control Area (ECA) as shown in below figure.
+Also, stricter limit of the sulphur content is applied in Emission Control Area (ECA) than in open sea area as shown in below figure.

 At present, the following sea areas are designated as the ECAs.